-The Australian Government should enhance Commonwealth Rent Assistance (CRA) by: Extending CRA to cover tenants in public housing The recommendation draws on the direction of the Henry and Harmer reviews, the McClure Welfare Review and the Abbott government's Commission of Audit who make similar suggestions.
+The recommendation draws on the direction of the Henry and Harmer reviews, the McClure Welfare Review and the Abbott government's Commission of Audit who make similar suggestions.
 All of those reviews match extending CRA eligibility for public tenants with the move to a market rent and the removal of specific purpose payments (SPPs) from the commonwealth to the states.
 The PCs recommendation and draft report are silent on this link but National Shelter assumes that federal Treasury would not have an appetite for increasing CRA payments and continuing the SPP NHHA payment.